Back to California

 What This Bill Does

-• Makes nonsubstantive changes to a rule that stops bookkeeping businesses from sharing certain records without permission.
+• Makes nonsubstantive changes to the provision that prohibits business entities performing bookkeeping services from disclosing certain records without express written consent.

 Who It Names or Affects